Most people find that they can meditate well when guided by a teacher.

 Allow your tongue to rest softly at the bottom of your mouth and take a few moments to feel the stability and comfort of this posture.
 Notice how sustainable it feels.

 Gently allow your torso to sway from side to side.
 Just a small movement will do.
-In fact, you could even imagine the movement.
-Then, slowly, allow the movement to become smaller and smaller, until, of its own accord, the torso comes to a point of balance.
+In fact, you could just imagine the movement.
+Then, slowly, allow the rocking to become smaller and smaller, until, of its own accord, the torso comes to a point of balance.
 Then, do the same with the head.
-Notice any resultant sense of balance, stability, stillness or centredness.
+Notice any resulting sense of balance, stability, stillness or

 Attend to the following parts of the body: left foot, right foot, left thigh, right thigh, left buttock, right buttock, left arm, right arm, whole body.